-C2R Global Manufacturing, Inc. offers DEA compliant medication disposal consultations and solutions which meet the Code of Federal Regulations (CFR) 21, 40 and 42 for regulated medical waste disposal.
+C2R Global Manufacturing, Inc. offers medication disposal that is compliant with DEA chemical digestion methods consultations and solutions which meet the Code of Federal Regulations (CFR) 21, 40 and 42 for regulated medical waste disposal.
 It is the responsibility of each distributor, reverse distributor, facility and end user to meet the guidelines of their facility, local, state, tribal and federal regulatory agencies for proper drug disposal.
 We offer the following resources for education and links to various regulatory agencies and organizations that address pharmaceutical waste disposal.

 DEA 21 CFR Compliance for Medication Disposal

 The Drug Enforcement Administration, DEA, under the Department of Justice, outlines the rules to govern the secure disposal of controlled substances by registrants and ultimate users in 21 CFR Parts 1300, 1301, 1304, 1305,1307, and 1317, effective September 9, 2014.
 These regulations implement the Secure and Responsible Drug Disposal Act of 2010 by expanding the available options for collecting and disposing of controlled substances, allowing public and private entities to develop a variety of destruction methods which are convenient, secure and responsible to prevent drug diversion.
 Once a controlled substance has met the standard of ‘‘non-retrievable’’, it now meets the requirements of DEA chemical digestion medication disposal.